(This article may or may not contain affiliate links. What does that mean?)

 Monticello also reflects Jefferson’s keen architectural eye because each room was specifically designed to take the most advantage of the views of the beautiful landscape, as well as the natural light; even the wall colors were carefully chosen by Jefferson, including the famous “chrome yellow” dining room.

 Before he died, the meticulous Jefferson left specific instructions about the monument over his grave.
-He sketched the shape of the marker and even wrote his own epitaph, “Because by these,” he said, “I wish to be most remembered.”
+He sketched the shape of the marker and even wrote his own epitaph.

 In the graveyard at Monticello – and behind iron gates that bear his initials – Thomas Jefferson’s grave is marked by the obelisk he designed with the epitaph he wrote: Here was buried Thomas Jefferson, Author of the Declaration of American Independence of the Statute of Virginia for religious freedom & Father of the University of Virginia.